The Arc of Tennessee ®

 Links to important Waiting List information:

-It is also critical that families share their stories with government officials and the community at large.
+It is also important that families share their stories.
 The more aware people are of the critical need for supports and services for people with intellectual disabilities, the better the chance of funds being allocated to bring people off the waiting list.
 “Kindred Stories” is an on-line database where people can tell their stories about disability and others can read their stories.
-The goal of the project is to have stories from every county in Tennessee so that we can truly put a “face” on people with I/DD and their families.
 Stories and successes are shared with legislators and others.
 To tell your story click HERE.
-The 2013 Edition of Kindred Stories – a collaborative project of Vanderbilt Kennedy Center and The Arc Tennessee that focuses on families with individuals on the waiting list for home and community based waiver services through DIDD is available in Acrobat Reader HERE.
+The 2013 Edition of Kindred Stories – a collaborative project of Vanderbilt Kennedy Center and The Arc Tennessee that focuses on families with individuals on the waiting list is available in Acrobat Reader HERE.